 One of the innovations of second-generation blockchain applications is the introduction of smart contracts.
 Initially pioneered by Ethereum, smart contracts are self-executing agreements where the terms of the contract are written directly into code.
 Once predetermined conditions are met, the contract is automatically executed.
 This eliminates the need for intermediaries and significantly reduces transaction costs and delays.

 Smart contracts have diverse applications, including financial agreements, supply chain automation, real estate, insurance, and beyond.
-They have enabled decentralized finance (DeFi) platforms to flourish by providing services like lending, borrowing, trading, and liquidity provision in a trustless, decentralized manner.
+They have enabled decentralised finance (DeFi) platforms to flourish by providing services like lending, borrowing, trading, and liquidity provision in a trustless, decentralised manner.

-Second-generation blockchains also serve as platforms for decentralized applications, or dApps, which are applications that run on a blockchain instead of centralized servers.
-Ethereum, again, was the first platform to popularize the use of dApps by providing a robust infrastructure for developers to build decentralized applications with the Ethereum Virtual Machine (EVM).
+Second-generation blockchains also serve as platforms for decentralised applications, or dApps, which are applications that run on a blockchain instead of centralised servers.
+Ethereum, again, was the first platform to popularise the use of dApps by providing a robust infrastructure for developers to build decentralised applications with the Ethereum Virtual Machine (EVM).

 dApps are transparent, autonomous, and can operate without a central authority.
-Their decentralized nature means that they are less vulnerable to censorship and hacking, as they run on a distributed network of nodes rather than a single point of failure.
-This has led to the creation of various decentralized services, including decentralized exchanges (DEXs), prediction markets, gaming platforms, and more.
+Their decentralised nature means they are less vulnerable to censorship and hacking, as they run on a distributed network of nodes rather than a single point of failure.
+This has led to the creation of various decentralised services, including decentralised exchanges (DEXs), prediction markets, gaming platforms, and more.

 Programmability and Turing-Completeness

-Unlike Bitcoin, which is specifically designed for financial transactions, second-generation blockchains like Ethereum introduced Turing-completeness.
+Unlike Bitcoin, which was specifically designed for financial transactions, second-generation blockchains like Ethereum introduced Turing-completeness.
 This means the blockchain can process any computational logic and execute any program, given enough resources.
-This allows developers to create complex and sophisticated blockchain-based applications that can address a wide range of problems.
+This allows developers to create complex and sophisticated blockchain-based applications that can address various problems.

-Other platforms that focus on programmability include EOS, Tezos, Tron, and Solana, all of which allow for the deployment of smart contracts and dApps.
-These platforms differ from first-generation blockchains by being application-oriented, not just transaction-oriented.
+Other platforms that focus on programmability include EOS, Tezos, Tron, and Solana.
+All of these allow for the deployment of smart contracts and dApps.
+These platforms differ from first-generation blockchains by being application-oriented rather than transaction-oriented.

 Interoperability